Sales Tax Strategies for Amazon FBA Sellers in the US [Part 2 of 3]

 In this article, we take a look at three approaches that Amazon FBA sellers commonly take towards sales tax:

 - The ‘stair step’ approach.

 This method involves registering for a sales tax certificate in every state where you have nexus, no matter how small the amount of business you have may be.
 It is often advised by accountants that want their clients to take the safest and most conservative course of action.

 Benefits of this approach include having total peace of mind, and knowing that you are following the law properly.
 It’s very black and white, and there are no complicated decisions that you need to make.

 However, it is a very expensive (and potentially time consuming) way of managing your tax obligations.
-To begin with, you will need to register in every State where you have nexus.
-Then, every month, quarter or year, you will have to file sales tax returns – regardless of whether you owe any sales tax or not.
+To begin with, you will need to register in every state where you have nexus.
+Then, every month, quarter or year, you will have to file sales tax returns in each one of them - regardless of whether you owe any sales tax or not.

 A2X offers a great tool called WhereStock, which provides a detailed report on where your FBA inventory is located.
 This is useful for helping to determine where you have nexus.